Triple Berry Crumb Bars are a sweet and easy gluten free dessert that's packed with fresh, juicy berries. Taste like pie but so much easier!

 Directions

-- Preheat oven to 375 degrees then spray a 9x13” baking pan with nonstick spray and set aside.
+- Preheat the oven to 375 degrees then spray a 9×13” baking pan with nonstick spray and set aside.

-- In a medium-sized bowl add berries, 1/2 cup white sugar and heaping Tablespoon gluten-free flour then gently stir to combine and set aside.
+- To a medium-sized mixing bowl add the berries, 1/2 cup granulated sugar, and a heaping Tablespoon gluten-free flour then fold gently with a spatula to combine and set aside.

-- Bake for 38-40 minutes or until crumble topping is light golden brown, rotating baking pan 180 degrees halfway through.
-Check on bars at the halfway mark then place a piece of foil on top if crumble topping is browning too quickly.
-Uncover for the last 8-10 mins to let crumble get golden brown.
-Cool bars completely before cutting into small squares and serving.
-Bars soften as they sit (and get better, in my opinion!) so store in the refrigerator if not eaten within 24 hours.
+- Bake the bars for 38-40 minutes or until the crumb topping is light golden brown, rotating the baking pan 180 degrees halfway through.
+Check on bars at the halfway – if the topping is browning too quickly, place a piece of foil on top.
+Uncover for the last 8-10 mins so the topping becomes golden brown.

 I followed the recipe to a T and they came out PERFECT!
 I couldn’t find the King Arthur Measure for Measure Gluten Free flour locally, but was able to find Bob’s Red Mill Gluten Free 1 to 1.
 Delicious!